Biden 'absolutely' willing to negotiate with Republicans on spending bill, Psaki says

 CLICK HERE FOR THE FOX NEWS APP

-Collins, the only Republican Senator to vote in favor of each of the president's cabinet picks, told The Wall Street Journal in March that while the president himself may want unity, those in his orbit may not.
+Collins, the only Republican Senator to vote in favor of each of the president's Cabinet picks, told The Wall Street Journal in March that while the president himself may want unity, those in his orbit may not.

 "I have been a bit concerned that perhaps some of these left groups, or perhaps members of his staff, are tugging at him constantly to try to move him further to the left than I think is wise."